w3c/wai-curricula/content/content-author/multimedia.md

 Optional ideas to teach the learning outcomes:

 * Define captions as a text version of the speech and non-speech audio information needed to understand the content.
 Explain that different regions have different names for captions, including subtitles.
 * Show examples of automatically-generated captions.
-Explain how they are often not sufficient to meet the accessibility requirements.
-Emphasize that it is always recommended to make sure automatically-generated captions are accurate and convey all the relevant information.
+Emphasize that they are often not sufficient to meet the accessibility requirements.
+If relying on automatically-generated captions, content authors must ensure these captions are accurate and convey all the relevant information.
 * Describe characteristics of quality captions, including timestamps to identify when a person speaks.
 Explain that timestamps are often generated using specific software.
 * Introduce different types of file formats for captions, including WebVTT (Web Video Text Tracks Format), SRT (SubRip Subtitle), and TTML (Timed Text Markup Language).
-Explain that there are different tools that produce captions.
+Explain that there are different tools to produce captions.
 Emphasize that it is easier to start with an existing transcript and then use the tools to generate the timestamps.
+Remind students that sometimes help from specialized roles is required to produce accurate and qualitty captions.
 * Show examples of how different media players and user agents display captions.
 Explain that some enable users to determine how and where captions appear.
-Emphasize that determining the position and appearance of captions requires collaboration between different team members, including designers and developers.
+Emphasize that specifying the position and appearance of captions requires collaboration between different team members, including designers and developers.

 #### Ideas to Assess Knowledge for Topic